What defines a Criminal Record in Florida?

-The accuracy of the data of criminal records depends on the record keeping and technological capabilities of the jurisdiction where the record assembles and later digitized.
-Florida criminal records archives usually tend to go back as far as the 1970s when criminal and arrest data starts to centralize and compile into an organized database much like we use today.
-Accuracy was more commonly affected by human error in the past, but in the 1990s the quality and accuracy of record keeping improved exponentially due to the computer's arrival, so the information provided on StateRecords.org will vary from person to person.
+The accuracy of the data of criminal records depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
+Florida criminal records archives usually tend to go back as far as the 1970s, when early efforts were made to centralize and compile criminal data into an organized database much like we use today.
+Accuracy was more commonly affected by human error.
+However, in the 1990s the quality and accuracy of record keeping improved exponentially due to the increased adoption of computers.
+As a result, the information provided on StateRecords.org will vary from person to person.

 Florida Megan’s Law

 Megan's Law is the term for state laws that create and keep up a sex offender registry, which provides information on registered sex offenders to the public.
 The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's own neighborhood.
 Soon after passage of this first Megan's Law, the federal government passed an act, requiring that all states set up sex offender registries designed to provide the public with information about those registered.